Rafajel29/IDD-Fa19-Lab3/README.md

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

-Changing the line of code ```LEDbrightness = map(fsrReading, 0, 1023, 0, 255);``` to ```LEDbrightness = map(fsrReading, 0, 1000, 0, 255);``` this will allow for all 256 values of the LED intensitiy to be reached.
+Changing the line of code ```LEDbrightness = map(fsrReading, 0, 1023, 0, 255);``` to ```LEDbrightness = map(fsrReading, 0, 1000, 0, 255);``` this will allow for all 256 values of the LED intensity to be reached.
 By mapping the achievable values to the range 0 - 255 we can achieve the full range of values.

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

-For the softpot reistor I put a 10k ohm resistor in series between power and the one side leg pin of the resistor and I also put a 10k ohm resistor between ground and the other side leg of the softpot resistor.
+For the softpot resistor I put a 10k ohm resistor in series between power and the one side leg pin of the resistor and I also put a 10k ohm resistor between ground and the other side leg of the softpot resistor.
 I did this as it was what was recommended by the datasheet.
 With this I got voltages between 1.8V - 3.2V.

-For the photo cell I put a 10k ohm resistor paralel with the analog input pin and the one leg of the photo cell.
-The other leg of the photo cell was connected to 5V.
+For the photocell I put a 10k ohm resistor parallel with the analog input pin and the one leg of the photocell.
+The other leg of the photocell was connected to 5V.
 With the lights off I got voltages as low as 0.0879V and by shinning a torch on the resistor I got voltage readings as high as 4.8387V.

-The Flex sensor is similiar to the FSR and thus we will also make use of a 10k ohm resistor in series.
+The Flex sensor is like the FSR and thus we will also make use of a 10k ohm resistor in series.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

-For the Flex sensor it is lineear with the bent angle and for softpot it is linear with the touch position.
-The photo cell has a Logarithmic relationship between the illumination and the reistance.
+For the Flex sensor it is linear with the bent angle and for softpot it is linear with the touch position.
+The photocell has a Logarithmic relationship between the illumination and the resistance.

 ### 2. Accelerometer